ddnexus/pagy/docs/toolbox/paginators/keyset.md

 Depending on your order requirements, here is how you set it up:

 +++ Specific order requirements
-!!!success

-If you need a specific order:
+!!!success If you need a specific ordering...

 - **In order to make it work**...
   - Ensure that at least one of your ordered columns is unique OR append your primary keys to your order